rexim/rexim.me/posts/liskov-substitution-principle.md

     }

 The method `getMonthNumber()` must return an integer.
 And the assumption is the integer should lie on `[1 ..
-12]` interval.
+12]`.
+As you can see, an assumption is something beyond method's signature.
+It can't be checked in compile time.
+We should provide it ourselves.

-It's quite simple example, but that's enough to understand the idea of
+It's quite simple example, but I think it's enough to formalize the idea of LSP:
-LSP:

-> A subclass of a class should derive its assumptions (properties) as well
+> A subclass of a class should derive its assumptions (properties) as
-> as its methods and fields.
+> well as its methods and fields.
+So in the code an object of the

-It is important because then the class can be safely substituted by the subclass without violation correctness of the program (that's why it's called a substitution principle).
+> class can be safely substituted by an object of the subclass without
+> violating correctness of the program.

+Let's get back to the Square-Rectangle example.
+Rectangle:

     class Rectangle {
       var width: Int;